ESA Laws

 Public Access Rights

-A Quick Overview of New Hampshire Emotional Support Animal Laws
+An Overview of New Hampshire Emotional Support Animal Laws

 New Hampshire Emotional Support Animal Housing Laws

-Landlords in New Hampshire must make reasonable accommodations for emotional support animals by law.
-A reasonable accommodation is an adjustment, change, or exception to a rule or policy, such as a no-pet clause in a lease or rental agreement.
+A reasonable accommodation for an emotional support animal is making an adjustment, change, or exception to a rule or policy, such as a no-pet clause in a lease or rental agreement.

 Filing a Housing Discrimination Complaint